 Most people can identify with the scenario of finding a mouse in their home and wanting to do whatever it takes to remove it.
 Little do these people know that the warnings on rodent-killing products should also read: “Keep out of reach of all things great and small, bright and beautiful,” because they really are "death in a box."
 The manufacturers are not required to divulge, however, just exactly how lethal their toxic chemical concoction really is.

 This article will provide extensive information about just what exactly is in these rodenticides, why you should think twice about using them, and what other options you have to solve your rodent problems.

 What Are Rodents?

-In my neck of the woods the rodents include deer mice, brown mice, voles, moles, possums, black and brown rats, grey, red and flying squirrels, chipmunks, wild mink, ferrets and gophers.
+In my neck of the woods, the rodents include deer mice, brown mice, voles, moles, possums, black and brown rats, grey, red, and flying squirrels, chipmunks, wild mink, ferrets, and gophers.
 I’m sure there are others; I just haven’t seen them yet!

 If you own a vineyard, for example, gophers can mean big bucks down the drain.
-Their burrowing messes up your root and soil systems, and they gnaw on your grapevine stems causing the plants to die.
+Their burrowing messes up your root and soil systems, and they gnaw on your grapevine stems, causing the plants to die.

 deer and white-footed mouse

-dust contaminated w/ rodent urine or droppings
+dust contaminated with rodent urine or droppings

 rats and mice

 ingesting food or water contaminated by rodent urine